inca/cx-site/src/main/webapp/pages/index.md

 including subqueries of all kinds, data manipulation statements (`INSERT ..
-SELECT`, `UPDATE` and `DELETE`), set operations between queries (`UNION`, `INTERSECT`, `EXCEPT`), transaction-scoped and application-scoped caching with [Terracotta Ehcache][ehcache], xml data import, schema generation with [Maven plugin](/plugin.html#schema) and other fun for data-centric applications.
+SELECT`, `UPDATE` and `DELETE`), set operations between queries (`UNION`, `INTERSECT`, `EXCEPT`), transaction-scoped and application-scoped caching with [Terracotta Ehcache][ehcache], xml data import, schema generation with [Maven plugin](/plugin.html#schema) and other cute stuff for data-centric applications.

 For more information, please check out the [Circumflex ORM page](/orm.html).